For adults and young people seeking answers and support. We all need help sometimes

-Adoption Arena was founded in June 2014 along with the launch event called 'Comics4Adoption', the show attracted huge media attention as it was the first of it's kind a comedy show featuring comedians who had been adopted, fostered or in care!
-Learning is also about Laughing.
+Adoption Arena was founded in June 2014 along with the launch event called 'Comics4Adoption', the show attracted the media as it was the first of it's kind - a comedy show featuring comedians who had been adopted, fostered or in care.

 Who is Joy Carter, Adoption Arena founder?

-I am an EMMA-nominated (*Ethnic multicultural media award) comedian, writer, speaker and adoption advocate.
+I am an EMMA-nominated (*Ethnic multicultural media award) comedian, writer, speaker and adoption advocate: Joycarter.co.uk

 I was adopted myself from Nigeria.
 Since 2006 I started my adoption advocacy work as a speaker and campaigner on adoption issues, working closely with BAAF (British Association of Adoption and Fostering, now CoramBAAF on campaigns and media engagements nationally.

-Since 2012 I took my concerns for more political engagement to Parliament and was able to work with various MP's, think tanks and organisations discussing changes of policy, such as the 2012 abolishment of the 'colour matching' placement policy.
+In 2012 I took my concerns for more political engagement with adoption to Parliament and was able to work with various MP's, think tanks and organisations discussing changes of policy, such as the 2012 abolishment of the 'colour matching' placement policy.

 3. We desire to create more 'Experts with Experience' in this field, society and government.
 As organisations learn to work more productively and powerfully with young people and adults, lasting change will be developed.
-Adoption Arena facilitates this through training programmes and support for both parties.
+Adoption Arena will facilitate this through training programmes and support for both parties.

-4. Help create more innovation in this field, as doing what we aways have results in getting what we always got.
+4. To help create more innovation and traction in this field, as doing what we aways have results in getting what we always got.

 5. To reach and educate the adoption, fostering voice into new demographics of society, and countries where adoption and fostering is still underdeveloped.